akeneo/pim-docs/cookbook/mass_edition/dont_apply_rules_on_mass_edit_action.rst

 -----------------------

 | For this cookbook let say we **don't want to apply rules** after a Mass Edit Common Attributes operation.
-| Currently, this operation is defined as it:
+| Currently, this operation is defined as follows:

 .. code-block:: php